Mark-Cooper-Janssen-Vooles/racquetApp/README.md

 ---

 Upon landing on the site, an unregistered user can view racquets that have been listed for sale.
-They will be able to enter various search paramaters to filter what is displayed below.
+They will be able to enter various search parameters to filter what is displayed below.
 The home page displays racquet "cards" styled to show the photo of the racquet, the price and title.
-There is 5 listings per page and a pagniation feature to display more.
+There is 5 listings per page and a pagination feature to display more.
 The listings are displayed in order of last created.
 There is a large search bar at the top of the screen, which filters the racquets by description, length, balance, stiffness, string pattern, head size, brand or title.

 From here the user can click on a listings photo to view the individual racquets show page to see more detailed information, such as the specifications, the description of the racquet, and more information about the location of the racquet which includes google map API information.
 When a racquets show page is viewed, the visits count is incremented by one.

 If the user clicks on "buy racquet", they will be taken to the login or signup page.
 From here the user will enter certain information about themselves and create an account.
 The first step is to enter an email and password, which is handled by the Devise gem.
 After this step they are redirected to the "user details" page and required to enter more information about their name, location, a photo and a description.
 If they choose not to upload a photo, a default picture is chosen.
 If for some reason the page closes or they enter a different URL, if the user details for the user remains nil then they will be redirected back to the user details page whenever they try to do an action that requires having user details.

 With an account now set up and logged in, the user can either list a racquet to sell or buy a racquet.
-If the user finds a racuet they wish to purchase, they can go to that racquets show page and click "buy this racquet" and will be taken to the Stripe website to enter their credit card information.
+If the user finds a racquet they wish to purchase, they can go to that racquets show page and click "buy this racquet" and will be taken to the Stripe website to enter their credit card information.
 Upon successful completion of this, an automatically generated conversation is started between the buyer and the seller in order to set up a pickup time.

 The user can click "My Account" to see their information, to view sales, view purchases, edit their profile, delete their profile and view their racquet listings.
-At this point clicking "view purchases" will take you to a page which lists all the purchaes they have made.
+At this point clicking "view purchases" will take you to a page which lists all the purchases they have made.
 Conversely on the sellers account, if they click "view sales" it will list all the sales they have made and the total amount of money made through those sales.

-If the user sees a racquet they were interested in but are not willing to commit to buying at the current time, they can favourite the racquet which stores it on their favourites page.
+If the user sees a racquet they were interested in but are not willing to commit to buying at the current time, they can favorite the racquet which stores it on their favorites page.
 ---

 ### R13